YHKok/tp/docs/UserGuide.md

 * A person that has the `parent` role **cannot** have `[TAGS]`.
 * You may specify a parent for a student using the `par/` prefix.
   * Parents must be specified using their **full name** only.
-  * The specified parent **must already exist** in the address book.
+  * The specified parent **must already exist** in EduConnect.
   * Only students can have a `par/` field — parents cannot have one.
   * `par/` field is not case-sensitive.
-* You cannot add a duplicate person into the address book.
+* You cannot add a duplicate person into EduConnect.
   * Definition of Duplicate Person: Person with **same name** and **same role**.

 Examples: